 “A day without laughter is a day wasted.”
 Charlie Chaplin

-A CEO, a supervisor and a line worker went into a workplace…
+Have you heard the one about the CEO, the supervisor and the line worker who went into a workplace…

 Kevin Dee is Chairman and founder of Eagle (a Professional Staffing Company)